-142. Remote Sensing and Cartography (3 qtr.hr. - 2 lec.
+- 142. Remote Sensing and Cartography (3 qtr. hrs.
+2 lec.
 3 lab) remote sensing and cartography; resources, principles and techniques for their use in the natural sciences.
-The course emphasizes the use and natural resource management applications of the following topographic maps, natural resource (specialty) maps, aerial photographs, infrared and satellite imaging, computer aided navigation systems, global positioning system (GPS) and geographic information systems (GIS).
-Information and data collection and manipulation is practiced to acquaint students with this technology.

-171. Water Sampling and Analysis (4 qtr.hr. - 2 lec.
+The course emphasizes the use and natural resource management applications of the following topographic maps, natural resources (specialty) maps, aerial photographs, infrared and satellite imaging, computer aided navigation systems, global positioning system (GPS) and geographic information systems (GIS).
+Information and data collection and manipulation is practiced to acquaint students with this technology. - 171.
+Water Sampling and Analysis (4 qtr. hrs.
+2 lec.
 4 lab) designed to give practice in water sampling techniques and chemical analysis (wet chemistry, instrumental methods and portable test kits) of the water quality of streams and lakes.
-It also includes studies of new methods, techniques, instruments in field sampling and lab analysis, data interpretation and reporting results.
+It also includes studies of new methods, techniques, instruments in field sampling and lab analysis, data interpretation and reporting results. - 218.
+Air Sampling and Analysis (4 qtr. hrs.
+3 lec.
+3 lab) study of the Earth's atmosphere including: constituents and interactions, pollutant sources/sinks, stationary and mobile source control technologies, effects of pollutants on the environment, public policy, and standard techniques used to sample for both gasses and particulates.